prawnzyy/tp/docs/UserGuide.md

 Format: `add n/NAME q/QUANTITY u/UNIT`

-* If the ingredient already exists in the stock, using this command will add to the quantity specified for that ingredient.
+* If there is some of the specified ingredient already in the stock, using this command will combine the newly added quantity with the existing quantity.

 Restrictions:
-* Units used must be supported.
+* Unit specified must be supported.
 * Quantity must be a positive number.
-* If adding quantity to an ingredient that already exists, quantity conversions must be taken into account.
-If the unit of the ingredient which is already in the stock is in GRAM/KILOGRAM, it cannot be converted to PIECE and vice versa.
+* When adding an ingredient that is already in the stock, the unit conversion must be possible.
+For example, if the unit of the ingredient which is already in the stock is in GRAM/KILOGRAM, you cannot add the same ingredient in terms of PIECE.
+  <br>For example, if the ingredient in the stock is 100 grams of Flour, `add n/flour q/50 u/PIECE`
+  would throw an error.

 Examples:
 * `add n/Flour q/1 u/kg` adds 1kg of Flour to the stock.
 * `add n/Milk q/600 u/g` adds 600g of Milk to the stock.

-Example Used: `add n/Flour q/1 u/kg` **Note**: Sample data starts off with 3kg of Flour.
+Example Used: `add n/Flour q/1 u/kg` **Note**: Sample started with 3kg of Flour in the stock.

 <img src='images/ug-images/addIngredient.png' width='650'>

-Example Used: `add n/Milk q/600 u/g` **Note**: Sample data does not contain Milk.
+Example Used: `add n/Milk q/600 u/g` **Note**: Sample did not have any Milk in the stock.

 <img src='images/ug-images/addIngredientNew.png' width='650'>